Chen-Tang-2015/office-content-pr/Mac Office/articles/GrantAccessToMultipleFiles.md

     Dim fileAccessGranted As Boolean
     Dim filePermissionCandidates

- 'Create an array with file paths for which permissions are needed filePermissionCandidates = Array("/Users//Desktop/test1.txt", "/Users//Desktop/test2.txt")
+ 'Create an array with file paths for the permissions that are needed. filePermissionCandidates = Array("/Users//Desktop/test1.txt", "/Users//Desktop/test2.txt")

-'Request access from user
+'Request access from user.
     fileAccessGranted = GrantAccessToMultipleFiles(filePermissionCandidates)
-'returns true if access granted, otherwise, false
+'Returns true if access is granted; otherwise, false.
 End Sub
 ```